IRS Forms

 Optional Methods, When A Small Profit Or Loss Can Still Help

-If you had a small profit or a loss, the farm or nonfarm optional methods in Part II of the Long Schedule SE can increase your “deemed” earnings, which can boost future Social Security credits and, in some cases, the Earned Income Credit calculation.
-Use them sparingly, since they can increase tax due.
+If you had a small profit or a loss, the farm or nonfarm optional methods in Part II of Schedule SE can increase your “deemed” earnings, which can boost future Social Security credits and, in some cases, the Earned Income Credit calculation.
+Use them sparingly, since they can increase tax due, and note that the nonfarm optional method may be used no more than five times in your lifetime (the farm optional method has no use cap).
 The instructions explain who qualifies and how to compute the optional method entries.

-- You need to coordinate multiple activities or special items, such as certain partnership entries.
+• You need to coordinate multiple activities or special items, such as certain partnership entries, all reported on the one Schedule SE.

 Special Situations And Exceptions